wso2/product-app-manager/modules/apps/publisher/readme.txt

 TODO:
 -----
-		Add lifecycle promote
-		Add lifecycle demote (Probably one api call with the state passed in) Add update support for assets
+		Add update support for assets
 		Change the rxt extension configuration file to be more user friendly Change the meta variable that needs to be defined for each external adpater